lud/nvir/guides/file-loading/loading-files.md

 * `:dev` - When `Config.config_env()` or `Mix.env()` is `:dev`.
 * `:test` - When `Config.config_env()` or `Mix.env()` is `:test`.

-There is no predefined tag for `:prod` as using dotenv files in production is strongly discouraged.
+There is no predefined tag for `:prod`.
+Using dotenv files in production is an anti-pattern.
+The guide on custom loaders will help you if you really need to.

 #### Continuous integration